-UK, foreign, exchange, markets
+UK, foreign, exchange, market

 Foreign exchange markets are market where financial assets are traded.
 These assets include money in currency form, shares, rights, derivatives, and securities.
 Shares are the value of a company split into denominated units that investors purchase.
 The company selling its shares offers them as ordinary or preferential.
 Ordinary shares give the holders voting rights as they share in the after-tax profits.
 Preferential shareholders only share in the earnings before tax (EBIT) and have no voting rights.
 This is a form of raising capital.
 Rights are shares offered for sale to current shareholders at a discount price.
 (Fouque, 2000)